ska-telescope/ska-itf-te/resources/ansible-playbooks/README.md

 ## Summary

-This tool adds and removes ssh keys across the MID ITF.
+This sub-project contains Ansible playbooks used to manage server configuration in the MID ITF.

-If you want to add new users and SSH keys, update `all_ssh_keys` in `ssh_key_vars.yml`.

-In order for this tool to work for you, you must already have `ssh` access to the inventory described in `inventory_ssh_keys`.
+In order for this tooling to work for you, you must already have `ssh` access to the inventory described in `inventory/hosts`.

 ## Project Layout

+### group_vars

+This directory contains the variables applicable to all roles.

+### inventory

+This directory contains the hosts inventory on which playbooks are executed.

-### .gitlab-ci.yaml
+### roles

-Runs `ansible-lint` on the playbook in our Gitlab pipeline.
+#### ssh

 ### distribute_ssh_keys.yml